-In light of this, USAMMDA’s Warfighter Brain Health Project Management Office (WBH PMO) is charged with the development of diagnostic and treatment capabilities to aid military TBI patients.
-The effectiveness of the Laboratory Assay for Traumatic Brain Injury device has prompted the military to work closely with its commercial partners to develop a handheld version of the unit, which may be used by military medical personnel closer to point of injury on the battlefield.
-In addition, USAMMDA is continually searching for medical products and devices that may offer additional value in the detection of TBI.
+In light of this, USAMMDA’s Warfighter Brain Health Project Management Office (WBH PMO) is charged with the development of diagnostic and treatment capabilities to aid military TBI patients throughout all roles of care in the operational environment.
+Building on the success of the Laboratory Assay for Traumatic Brain Injury effort, the WBH PMO is pursuing development of a far-forward diagnostic for TBI that may be used by military medical personnel closer to point of injury on the battlefield, as part of the Non-Invasive Neuro Assessment Device (NINAD) program.
+Moreover, USAMMDA is continually searching for medical products and devices that may offer additional value in the detection of TBI.

-In creating a tangible device, however, the USAMMDA team understands the importance of reiterative testing and evaluation to achieve a final product ready for fielding.
+In creating a device suitable for field use, however, the USAMMDA team understands the importance of iterative testing and evaluation to achieve a final product that will be accepted by the end users.
 A critical component of the standard testing process involves gaining feedback from frontline users who will be the recipients of these essential items.
 This task is overseen by USAMMDA’s product managers, who help to guide and expedite the process to ensure the welfare of our service members throughout the world.

 UTILIZING THE USER